 What happens if your situation changes?

-Most equity release arrangements are designed for the long-term and once you have made a decision it can be hard to get out of it.
-This means it is really important you think about what you would do if something changed in your life.
-The following table outlines some of the most common situations and how they could affect you.
+Most equity release arrangements are meant for the long term and can be hard to get out of.
+Think about the impact and what you'd do if something changed in your life.

 If you decide to move